Recognition of same-sex unions in Botswana

 Botswana does not recognize same-sex marriages or civil unions.
 The Marriage Act, 2001 does not provide for the recognition of same-sex unions.
+In 2025, a same-sex couple filed a court case seeking the right to marry, Selelo v Acting Director of Civil Registration, before the High Court of Botswana.
+The lawsuit is scheduled to be heard in October 2026.

 Legal history

 Background

 Same-sex sexual relations were previously outlawed in Botswana under a British colonial-era law.
-This law was struck down by the High Court in Letsweletse Motshidiemang v The Attorney-General in 2019, a ruling later upheld by an appellate court in 2021.
+This law was struck down by the High Court of Botswana in Letsweletse Motshidiemang v The Attorney-General in 2019, a ruling later upheld by an appellate court in 2021.
 This ruling, along with reforms to the employment law forbidding hiring discrimination on the basis of sexual orientation in 2010 and the registration of Botswana's largest LGBT advocacy organisation, LEGABIBO, in 2016, have cemented Botswana as a "[leader] in Southern Africa".
-Nevertheless, discrimination and abuse against LGBT people remain a "daily reality for many", and laws do not permit or recognise same-sex marriages or civil unions.
+Nevertheless, discrimination and abuse against LGBT people remain a "daily reality for many" and laws do not permit or recognise same-sex marriages or civil unions.